lukecav/elementor-beta-tester/README.md

 Tested up to: 4.7
 Stable Tag: 1.0

-Run bleeding edge versions of Elementor from our Github repo.
+Run bleeding edge versions of Elementor from the Pojo.me Github repo.
 This will replace your installed version of Elementor with the latest tagged release on Github - use with caution, and not on production sites.
 You have been warned.

 == Description ==